 There is an additional concern that areas identified and offered some protection under other land use plans may not remain protected in perpetuity.
 Areas designated under the SLUP are reviewed every five years and their status could change.
-As a result, Déllnę proposes more permanent protection of two specific areas previously identified as conservation zones in the SLUP, as well as several new areas that will do more to protect the 'fata' or conservation corridor, as caribou experience it.
+As a result, Dél_lne proposes more permanent protection of two specific areas previously identified as conservation zones in the SLUP, as well as several new areas that will do more to protect the 'lata' or conservation corridor, as caribou experience it.
 These areas are described below.
-In addition, the work that will be done to reach our conservation goals for pededáhk'á in the Déllnę District may help to inform the five-year review of the SLUP in 2018.